acm-ndsu/Byte-le-2024/docs/source/useful_commands.rst

     python launcher.pyz v

 This will visualize the game you ran, allowing you to debug in a more user-friendly way!
-Thank ``<INSERT COMPANY NAME HERE>`` for that.
+How wonderful.

 Visit :doc:`visualizer` to get a better understanding of how it works.